Third-party action

 Procedure and legal consequences:

-The procedure for third-party proceedings is as follows: 1.
-Filing of the action with the competent court (usually the enforcement court)
+1. filing the action with the competent court (usually the enforcement court)

-2. Service of the action on the creditor and the debtor
+2. service of the action on the creditor and the debtor

 3. Conduct of the action in accordance with the general rules of civil procedure

-4. Judgment on the inadmissibility of compulsory enforcement against the object in dispute If the third-party action is successful, compulsory enforcement against the object in question is declared inadmissible.
-This leads to the revocation of enforcement measures that have already taken place and prevents further enforcement measures in relation to this object.
 It is important to note that the third-party action has no suspensive effect.
-However, the third party can apply for a temporary suspension of enforcement in accordance with Section 769 ZPO in order to obtain interim legal protection.
+However, the third party can file an application for temporary suspension of enforcement in accordance with Section 769 ZPO in order to obtain interim legal protection.

 Delimitation and relationship to other legal remedies: